 ChatGPT vs Claude for Coding: Which Responds Better to Structure?

-I ran 100 coding tasks through both ChatGPT (GPT-4o) and Claude (Sonnet 4), each task with both raw prompts and sinc-LLM structured prompts.
-The results surprised me — not which model is "better" (that depends on the task) but how differently each model responds to prompt structure.
+I ran 100 coding tasks through both ChatGPT (GPT-4o) and Claude (Sonnet 4).
+Each task used a raw prompt and a sinc-LLM structured prompt.
+The results surprised me.
+Not which model is "better" (that depends on the task), but how differently each model reacts to structure.

 The Test Setup